 As of the airing of this episode, our Pinterest Agency Pro program.

 Not only am I interacting with the group, but I also share real-time changes to the Pinterest platform.

 In this program, I peel back the curtain on everything I am doing in my business so that you can see what it looks like to grow and scale a Pinterest management business.
 I hold nothing back.
 I literally walk you through every part of building a business, including every system and piece.

-The Simple Pin Pro program is the most comprehensive program available for building a business as a Pinterest account specialist, created by someone who has done exactly that.
+The Pinterest Agency Pro program is the most comprehensive program available for building a business as a Pinterest account specialist, created by someone who has done exactly that.

 I’d love to spare you all of those build your plane as you fly it years as you grow your Pinterest management business.